 The Alabama Small Claims Court hears personal injury accident and other types of cases that involve $6,000 or less in damages.
 The Small Claims Docket of the District Court accepts these types of claims.
 Individuals and businesses can file small claims with this court in an effort to settle small-value disputes without major trials.
 This type of court system is simpler, faster, and less expensive than larger claims courts.
 You may not need an attorney if you have a case in the Alabama Small Claims Court.

-How to File a Small Claim in Alabama
+How to File a Personal Injury Small Claim in Birmingham

 Before you can file with the Small Claims Court, estimate the potential value of your claim to make sure you are going through the correct court system.
 In a personal injury accident, for example, add up the estimated costs of your property damage repairs, medical bills, and/or lost wages.
 In a business dispute, find out the sum which is at stake.
 The Alabama Small Claims Court can only settle claims involving $6,000 or less.
 Many other states’ Small Claims Courts have a maximum value of $10,000.